 Although useful for novices, learning about the different designs and types of straight razor is a fascinating subject for enthusiasts.
 Every straight razor design features various practical functions as well as its own unique aesthetic.

-In the following guide, you’ll discover the different designs and types of straight razor.
-We’ll cover subjects like grinding and points, as well as the anatomy of a straight razor.
+In the following guide, you’ll discover the different designs and types of straight razors.
 Overall, you’ll be able to learn the following:

 - Parts Of A Straight Razor